 - CON: Crime is a reality in Luanda

 Undeniably, safety is an issue in Luanda.
 Muggings and robberies do happen, and travelling alone at night and especially as a woman can be dangerous.
 Expats should be aware of high-risk areas.

 Still, while expats should take care, they need not worry too much while going about their general workdays and lives.
 Many international organisations that employ expats have strict safety regulations and organise secure accommodation for their employees while employing 24-hour guards to monitor workplaces and residences.

 Weather in Luanda

 + PRO: Pleasant, tropical climate

-Climate can have a major impact on one’s well-being.
+Climate can have a major impact on well-being.
 Fortunately, Luanda’s weather is ideal for most expats.
 Angola’s geographic location means it has a perfect tropical climate, all year round.
 Luanda is situated right on the coast, meaning nearby beaches are enjoyed by foreigners and locals alike.

 - CON: High humidity

 Luanda is a humid city and can leave expats unused to the weather feeling sweaty and uncomfortable.
 Still, the exceptionally hot summers are relatively short, while most of the year the temperatures are pleasant.

 Healthcare in Luanda